SERVICE-LEARNING and VOLUNTEERING in our COMMUNITY

 Service-Learning at Pellissippi State

-Service-Learning helps develop a core aspect of the college mission: to create a culture of service on our campuses.
-Our Pellissippi administration supports Service-Learning and students volunteering through community partners, not only for its educational value, but also for its role in creating socially responsible citizens.The college believes that students, faculty, community partners, and the Knoxville community at large gain from the mutually beneficial relationship fostered through Service-Learning.
+Service-Learning helps develop a core aspect of our college's mission: "to provide opportunities for life, civic and cultural enrichment."
+Our Pellissippi administration supports Service-Learning and PSCC students volunteering through our community partners, not only for its educational value, but also for its role in creating socially responsible citizens.The college believes that students, faculty, community partners, and our East Tennessee community at large gain from the mutually beneficial relationship fostered through Service-Learning.

 It is important to note that Service-Learning is not a required component of students' education.
 Instructors decide whether or not to incorporate Service-Learning into a class.